What is gout?

 Colchicine (Colcrys) is a drug used mainly to treat gout.
 It prevents uric acid in the body from forming urate crystals.
 If taken very soon after the onset of acute gout symptoms, it can effectively prevent pain and swelling.
 It’s also sometimes prescribed for daily use to prevent future attacks.

 Corticosteroids are very effective at reducing inflammation.
 They can be taken orally or injected directly into the affected joint on intravenously.
-Unfortunately, they have serious side effects when used for long periods including:
+They have serious side effects when used for long periods, including:

-For this reason, they are generally used only chronically by people who can’t take NSAIDs or colchicine.
+For this reason, they’re generally used only by people who can’t take NSAIDs or colchicine.
 Corticosteroids used for gout include:

 - methylprednisolone (Medrol)